Stewmath/oracles-disasm/README.md

 # Disclaimer

 The reverse-engineered code and assets in this repository belong largely to Capcom and Nintendo.
-While I don't claim to have any legal standing to dictate how it may be used, I strongly disavow its use for any commercial purposes.
+While I can't really stop you from doing what you want with it, I strongly disavow its use for any commercial purposes.
 The purpose of this project is to research the inner workings of the Zelda Oracle games and facilitate the creation of non-commercial ROM hacks.

 Scripts which do not contain any Nintendo/Capcom code (ie. python scripts in the "tools/" folder) may be considered "public domain" unless stated otherwise.